alephium/www/src/content/news/The-results-of-Alephium-s-naming-competition-are-in-9b2b60ff184c/index.md

 #### Smallest Denomination

 **Set _(digdug#5494) — 40 ALPH (40 \* 10¹⁸ Sets)
-_**Relating to the math behind Aleph, namely the <a href="https://en.wikipedia.org/wiki/Set_theory" class="markup--anchor markup--p-anchor" data-href="https://en.wikipedia.org/wiki/Set_theory" rel="noopener" target="_blank">Set Theory.</a> Easy on the tongue.
+_**Relating to the math behind Aleph, namely the <a href="https://en.wikipedia.org/wiki/Set_theory" data-href="https://en.wikipedia.org/wiki/Set_theory">Set Theory.</a> Easy on the tongue.
 Phonetically close to both “Cent” and “Sat’”.
 The fact that one of the team members’ first name is Set has nothing to do with it!

 <figure id="9ae3" class="graf graf--figure graf-after--p">
 <img src="image_48a75b1094.jpg" class="graf-image" data-image-id="0*8EsjVRRWWr-GlOjD" data-width="1041" data-height="1041" data-is-featured="true" />